Undergraduate Department of

 Requirements for the Baccalaureate Degree in Computational Science

-Changes to the computational science degree requirements are under way.
-Students should refer to the Department of Scientific Computing Web site at http://www.sc.fsu.edu or obtain, from the department office, revisions to the degree guidelines effected since this printing.
+Students should refer to the Department of Scientific Computing Website at https://www.sc.fsu.edu or obtain, from the department office, revisions to the degree guidelines implemented since this printing.

-Students should complete the state of Florida common program prerequisites during their first two college years.
-In order to obtain final graduation clearance from the Department of Scientific Computing, all computational science majors must complete an exit survey.
+Students should complete the State of Florida Common Program Prerequisites during their first two college years.
+In order to obtain final graduation clearance from the Department of Scientific Computing, all computational science majors are strongly encouraged to complete an exit survey.

 Requirements for the BS Degree in Computational Science are provided as follows: